barton-willis/operator_algebra/README.md

 notation `X(Dx(X(x^2)))`.
 The traditional notation allows the use of the `simplifying` package to define operators as simplifying functions.

-We will start by loading the simplifying package and defining predicates that detect if the main operator of an expression is `Dx` or `X`.
+We will start by loading the simplifying package and defining predicates that detect whether the main operator of an expression is `Dx` or `X`.
 ```
 (%i1)	load(simplifying)$